Colorado State University is on the rise – both academically and athletically.

 Demonstrated Success

-We’ve directed our resources to our students by doubling institutionally funded financial aid during the past 10 years, peaking before a pandemic dip, and now rebounding strongly.
-Every year, more than 4,700 CSU students earn our landmark Colorado Tuition Assistance Grant.
-In all, the need-based program has disbursed $180 million to about 21,000 Colorado students, half of them first-generation.
-Overall, 60% of CSU students receive some kind of grant and scholarship aid.
+We’ve directed our resources to our students by doubling institutionally funded financial aid during the past 10 years, peaking before a pandemic dip and now rebounding strongly.
+About 84% of first-time undergraduate students at CSU receive some type of financial assistance to pay for college.

 187